Limits of Multilayer Diffusion Network Inference in Social Media Research

 It is worth noting that on the sparsest network we have here, the multilayer inference accuracy is extremely low and almost does not increase at all with the number of cascades.

-\subsubsection{Varying network size}
+\subsection{Varying Network Size}

-We conduct the fourth set of experiments under the setting of $K=2, \phi=0, \mu_{in}=0.5, \epsilon_{max}=0, \gamma=2, s_c=8$, $N$ taking 1000, 2000, or 4000 (consequently, $|E_A|$ taking 4422, 8707, or 17768), and C-E ratio taking 1, 2, 4, or 8.
-Figure~\ref{fig:res}d shows that the accuracy of neither the single layer inference nor the multilayer inference significantly differs with network size.
+We conduct our fourth experiment under the setting of $K=2, \phi=0, \mu_{in}=0.5, \epsilon_{max}=0, \gamma=2, s_c=8$, $N$ taking 1000, 2000, or 4000 (consequently, $|E_A|$ taking 4422, 8707, or 17768), and C-E ratio taking 1, 2, 4, or 8.
+Figure~\ref{fig:res}d shows that the accuracy of neither the single layer inference nor the multilayer inference differs significantly with network size.

-\subsubsection{Varying number of layers}
+\subsection{Varying Number of Layers}

-We conduct the fifth set of experiments under the setting of $N=1000, \phi=0, \mu_{in}=0.5, \epsilon_{max}=0, \gamma=2, s_c=8$, $K$ taking 2, 3, 4, or 5 (consequently, $|E_A|$ taking 4422, 6797, 8948 or 11082), and C-E ratio taking 1, 2, 4, 8, or 16.
+We conduct our fifth experiment under the setting of $N=1000, \phi=0, \mu_{in}=0.5, \epsilon_{max}=0, \gamma=2, s_c=8$, $K$ taking 2, 3, 4, or 5 (consequently, $|E_A|$ taking 4422, 6797, 8948 or 11082), and C-E ratio taking 1, 2, 4, 8, or 16.
 We observe in Figure~\ref{fig:res}e that the accuracy of the single layer inference does not vary significantly with the number of layers in the network.
 Meanwhile, within a certain level of fluctuation, the multilayer inference achieves slightly less accurate results when the number of layer increases.
 This matches the intuition that it is relatively more difficult to decompose a network into more layers given the same amount of information.